endurantgames/RP_Tags/README.md

 ### rpClients and unitFrames

-There are three kinds of modules for rpTags:
+There are three kinds of integration modules for rpTags:

  - A **Roleplaying AddOn** module that lets rpTags access information about characters from a RP AddOn such as